LDGerrits/Bootstrapper/README.md

 # Bootstrapper

-A lightweight, agnostic scheduler and module loader for Roblox.
-Eliminate unpredictable load orders, race conditions, and non-deterministic event flow.
-By organizing your codebase into a deterministic pipeline, you know exactly what runs, and in what order, every single frame.
+A lightweight, agnostic module loader and scheduler for Roblox.
+Eliminate load-order bugs and race conditions by organizing your modules into a deterministic pipeline.
+Define exactly what runs, and in what order, every single frame with zero ambiguity.

 ## Why use this?